HussainAther/philosophy/causality/emergence.md

 The essential goal of step (1) is the identification of equivalence classes of individual states that are indistinguishable with respect to a particular ensemble property.
-This step implements the multiple realizability of statistical states in Ls (which will be the basis for individual states in Hi) by individual states in Li .
+This step implements the multiple realizability of statistical states in Ls (which will be the basis for individual states in Hi) by individual states in Li.
 The equivalence classes at L can be regarded as cells of a partition.
-Each cell is the support of a (probability) distribution representing a statistical state, encoding limited knowledge about individual states.
+Each cell is the support of a (probability) distribution representing a statistical state, encoding limited knowledge about individual states

+The essential goal of step (2) is the assignment of individual states at level H to coextensional statistical states at level L. This is impossible without additional information about the desired level-H description.
+In other words, it requires the choice of a context setting the framework for the set of observables (properties) at level H that is to be constructed from level L. The chosen context provides conditions that can be implemented as stability criteria at level L. It is crucial that such stability conditions cannot be specified without knowledge about the context at level H. In this sense the context yields a top-down constraint, or downward confinement (sometimes misleadingly called downward causation).